cantalou/multidex/README.md

 ```

 ### Performance
-There three dex in test apk.
-Every dex contains about 40000+ methods.
+There three classesN.dex in test apk and every dex contains about 40000+ methods.

 | Device               | Version |   Before(s)  |  After(s) |
 |---|---|---|---|